brt93/TESTOR/README.md

 The notebook "CMD_ extract text and edit embedding" starts from the sequenced CMD dataset and extract textual embedding and editing embedding, while "CMD_seq2seq_models train-test" show the different implementatioons of the seq2seq model.

-Finally the Stable diffusion algorithm was finetuned using the LoRa weights
+Finally the .safetensors files contain the LoRa Weights for the stable Stable diffusion model.